 The Intake, Gate, and Helix (IGH) contractor mobilized in late April 2019.
-Construction of Intake #6, the lowest elevation intake within the reservoir, was completed in December 2019 and Intake #5, was completed December 2020.
-Trenching and shoring work, needed for the placement of precast concrete boxes that will run between the intake gates (reservoir) and the secant vault, was installed in 2019.
-The contractor re-mobilized on-site in July and prepared the trench for precast concrete box placement.
-The first box, one of 194 boxes, was placed in September.
+Construction of Intake #6, the lowest elevation intake within the reservoir, was completed in December 2019 and Intake #5, was partially completed in December 2020.
+Trenching and shoring work, needed for the placement of precast concrete boxes that will run between the intake gates (reservoir) and the secant vault, were installed in 2019.
+The contractor re-mobilized on-site in July 2020 and prepared the trench for precast concrete box placement.
+The first box, one of 194 boxes, was placed in September 2020.
 These boxes form the conduit or tunnel that will connect the reservoir intakes to the secant vault.
 Conduit levels 6, 5, 4, 3 and 2, the bottom 5 levels, have been placed and sealed in concrete except for the last few conduit boxes for each level.
 These final boxes will be placed following the penetration of the secant vault later in 2021.
-The IGH contractor has also been working in the secant shaft completing the secant vault foundation and is currently working on the helix/gate chamber separation wall and other internal concrete walls and infrastructure (rebar and form work).
+The IGH contractor has completed the secant vault foundation and is currently working on the helix/gate chamber separation wall and the access structure walls which will contain the structures elevators and stairs.
 Subcontractors continue fabricating and constructing steelwork, gates, and helical flume sections for installation beginning summer 2021.
 Video: https://vimeo.com/508632343